Nicodemus Wilderness Project

 3. Provide details about what you did and accomplished during your project.

-4. If your project was part of a multi-year effort, focus your essay on the work that you conducted in 2024 .
+4. If your project was part of a multi-year effort, focus your essay on your most recent work.

 5. Describe why you think it is important to take care of the area where you conducted your project.